poppa/php-lime-pro/README.md

 If it's quoted it's assumed to be a string value.
 If it's quoted a check for if the value is a (ISO 8601) date will take place.

-But in some cases you need to quote the value and have it as numeric values, for instance if you want to do a `IN` or `NOT IN` check on a numeric field.
+But in some cases you need to quote the value and have it as a numeric value, for instance if you want to do a `IN` or `NOT IN` check on a numeric field.

 If that's the case you can use typehints: